-Bonvenon al Vieno, which means welcome to Vienna (I think) in Esperanto.
-The National Library here includes a world-beating specialist section for planned languages.
+The National Library in Vienna includes a world-beating specialist section for planned languages.
 No wonder, then, that the same institution is home to the Esperanto Museum.

 - Quick multimedia introductions to the language, history, and philosophy of Esperanto (and other planned languages)